 Hyperopt to gridsearch.

 Fine-tuning your XGBoost can be done by exploring the space of parameters possibilities.
-For this task I use the package Hyperopt.
+For this task, I'm using the package Hyperopt.
 Hyperopt is a Python library for optimizing over awkward search spaces with real-valued, discrete, and conditional dimensions.

-Here an exemple of python recipe to use it:
+Here an exemple of a python recipe to use it:

 After loading your datasets of training and validation, I define my objective function.

-This function train a model, evaluate it and return the error on the validation set.
+This function trains a model, evaluates it and returns the error on the validation set.
 I define the space I want to explore, here I want to try values from 5 to 30 for max_depth, from 1 to 10 for min_child_weight and from 0.8 to 1 for subsample.

-Hyperopt will minimise this error in a maximum of 100 experiments.
+Hyperopt will minimize this error in a maximum of 100 experiments.